 As one of the first parts of Bali developed for tourism, Sanur feels more like a classic Bali resort experience than the more recently developed areas of the west coast.
 What’s great about Sanur is that despite its excellent accommodations selections & amenities, you won’t have to reach far to catch a glimpse of Balinese culture in action.

-Where to stay: The best hotels in Sanur
+Recommended hotels in Sanur

 Given Sanur’s long-standing popularity, there’s a little of everything here from good value homestays to luxury resorts.
 On the whole, prices in Sanur are slightly lower than what you’ll find in popular west coast destinations like Seminyak.